Bremenium

-Bremenium is an ancient Roman fort (castrum) located at Rochester, Northumberland, England.
-The fort is one of the defensive structures built along Dere Street, a Roman road running from York to Corbridge and onwards to Melrose.
+Bremenium (High Rochester) is an ancient Roman fort (castrum) located at Rochester, Northumberland, England.
+The fort is part of the defensive system built along the extension of Dere Street, a Roman road running from York to Corbridge and onwards to Melrose.
 Significantly the fort is a long way north of Hadrian's Wall.
-It was one of the last forts north of Hadrian's wall to remain occupied until the 270s.
+It was one of the last forts north of Hadrian's Wall to remain occupied until the 270s.

 The fort's name, Bremenium, is mentioned in the Ravenna Cosmography, the Antonine Itinerary and Ptolemy's Geographia.

 A separate Roman road ran eastwards from Bremenium to the Roman fort at Learchild, where it joined up with the Devil's Causeway Roman road to Berwick upon Tweed.

 Location

 The fort is situated in the village of Rochester, 5 mi north-west of Otterburn on the A68 road between Corbridge and Jedburgh.

 It was one of the forts along Dere Street, and positioned to defend this main supply and transit route to the north.